AnyChart/docs.anychart.com/Basic_Charts/Box_Chart.md

 ### Outliers

-There are several methods for adjusting the settings of outliers: {api:}outlierMarkers(){api}, {api:}hoverOutlierMarkers(){api} (for configuring outliers settings on hover) and {api:}selectOutlierMarkers(){api} (for configuring outliers settings on select).
-Using those methods allow to change not only the colors, but also the type and size of the outliers.
+There are several methods for adjusting the settings of outliers: {api:anychart.core.cartesian.series.Box#outlierMarkers}outlierMarkers(){api}, {api:anychart.core.cartesian.series.Box#hoverOutlierMarkers}hoverOutlierMarkers(){api} (for configuring outliers settings on hover) and {api:anychart.core.cartesian.series.Box#selectOutlierMarkers}selectOutlierMarkers(){api} (for configuring outliers settings on select).
+Using those methods allows changing not only the colors but also the type and size of the outliers.
 Let's add these settings to the previous sample:

 ```
 // set colors for the outliers